 Surveying recent decades of the U.S. socialist movement is a morbid task.
 From the 1990s until recently, discussion of socialism was a topic relegated to the ideological trashcan.
-The fall of the USSR infamously ushered in “The End of History”- the liberal democracies had won.
+The fall of the USSR infamously ushered in “The End of History”- liberal democracy had won.

 In the midst of such defeats and the misery they’ve caused, the working class, especially young workers, are looking for an alternative.
 They are joining socialist organizations in unprecedented numbers.
 It is unclear, however, whether or not these growing organizations can become vehicles for a mass workers movement.